 Get Lost in the Hampton Court Maze

-The maze is a highlight for kids!
+If you are visiting Hampton Court Palace with kids then the maze is an absolute must do.
 Be sure to keep close to your kids so you are not looking for them as well as the centre of the maze!

 Learn about Real Tennis!